We’ve used the Dublin Pass on multiple visits to Dublin, and we’re often asked is it actually worth buying?

 What is the Dublin Pass?

-The Dublin Pass by Go City is a sightseeing pass for Dublin that gives you free admission to over 35 Dublin attractions, including many of the city’s most popular paid sites.
+The Dublin Pass by Go City is a sightseeing pass for Dublin that gives you entry to over 35 paid attractions across the city, including many of the most popular sites.

-There are two versions of the Dublin Pass by Go City.
-There is the Dublin All-Inclusive Pass and the Dublin Explorer Pass.
+There are now three versions of the Dublin Pass by Go City:

 What’s Included on the Dublin Pass?